b-amir/qwiki/docs/SYSTEM_WORKFLOWS.md

 ### Safety Check and Backup Creation

 For user-contributed READMEs, the system logs warnings and publishes events.
-The system proceeds with backup and generation. `ReadmeBackupService` creates a backup before modification, saving to `.qwiki/backup/README.backup.md`.
+The system proceeds with backup and generation (confirmation flow for overwriting user-contributed READMEs is planned but not yet implemented). `ReadmeBackupService` creates a backup before modification, saving to `.qwiki/backup/README.backup.md`.
 Event publication triggers cache invalidation.
 File watchers detect backup creation and update backup state.
 State check cache invalidates to ensure fresh state on next check.
+The backup file persists until explicitly deleted via undo operation or manual cleanup.

 ### Project Context Building